payton/lens-next-privy-app/README.md

 [Lens Protocol](https://www.lens.xyz/docs/) is an open social network that allows users to own their content and connections.
 Developers can build on the network, leveraging its audience and infrastructure.
 Users can seamlessly switch between social apps without losing their profiles, content, or connections.

-Allowing users to log into Lens with Privy is fully supported and very simple to integrate.
+Allowing users to log into Lens with Privy is fully supported and simple to integrate.

 Here's how!